TR-2013-11 OPPOSING STATE INCOME TAX INCREASE I :_ ��

 State Income Tax Rates Free Tax Planning:U,S.Newsletter!

-Top income tax rates for each state Enter emall address Sign Up
+"fop income tax rates for each state Enter emall address _ _ Sign Up

 From Tonya Moreno,CPA Discuss In my forum

 Ever wonder how your state's Income tax rates compare to other states?
-You'll find some of the highest rates in CalilOrnia, Hawaii, New Jersey, New York,
+You'll find some of the highest rates in California, Hawaii, New Jersey, New York,

-and Oregon while other States have no income tax at ail.
-Seven states have one flat tax 1:at that everyone pays regardless of income,
+and Oregon while other states have no income tax at ail.
+Seven states have one flat tax rase that everyone pays regardless of income.

 Here's a listing of each state's highest income tax rate and how much income you'll have to make to pay that rate.